 For example, the IRS guidelines state that the useful life of office furniture is 7 years.
 The IRS, allows you to deduct 1/7th of the purchase price per year as an expense on your taxes.
 So, if you paid $700 for a desk, over each of the following 7 years you are allowed to deduct $100 from your taxable income.
 The IRS has also defined a useful life for various forms of real estate.
 The useful life of most investment real estate is 27.5 years (why 27.5 years????).
 The only significant difference between depreciating office furniture and real estate is that you can only depreciate "improvements" (structures and such), but not the land.
 The concept is that land never wears out so it is not depreciable.
 How does this work in practice?

-For example, if you assume that 80% of the total purchase price is depreciable improvements (20% of the purchase price is the cost of the land) and we paid $180,000 for the property, you would deduct ($180,000 x 80% / 27.5) about $5,236/Yr. year from the net income generated by the property.
-The fact that you get to depreciate your investment is huge is I will show you in the following example.
+For example, if you assume that 80% of the total purchase price is depreciable improvements (20% of the purchase price is the cost of the land) and you paid $180,000 for the property, you would deduct ($180,000 x 80% / 27.5) or about $5,236/Yr. year from the net income generated by the property.
+The fact that you get to depreciate your investment is huge as I will show you in the following example.

 Suppose you owned the following rental property:

 - Management fee (8% of Collected Rent): $1,152/Yr

 - Property taxes: 0.55% x $200,000 = $1,100/Yr

 - Debt service (30Yr, 20% Down, 4.5%): $834/Mo or $10,015/Yr

 - Interest portion of debt service: $6,913/Yr